 Enova Renewable Extras

 Enova Energy goes above and beyond to give customers additional ways to reduce their carbon footprint.
 Enova has three options: GreenPower 100, Renewable Development Initiative and Community Renewable 100.

-GreenPower 100: This is a GreenPower Plan where Enova will source electricity from renewable energy sources to match 100% of your electricity usage.
-This entirely cancels the customer’s emissions.
+- GreenPower 100: This is a GreenPower Plan where Enova will source electricity from renewable energy sources to match 100% of your own electricity usage, cancelling out customer emissions.
 This product costs an additional $0.080 per kWh.

-Community Renewable 100: For an extra $0.036364 per kWh, Enova will match 100% of your electricity purchased is from Enova customers with rooftop solar.
+- Community Renewable 100: For an extra fee per kWh, Enova will match 100% of your electricity purchased is from Enova customers with rooftop solar.